AdobeDocs/developers-animatesdk-docs/Layer_object/layer12.md

 #### Description

-Sets the ZDepth value at the specified frame number.
+Method; Sets the ZDepth value at the specified frame number.

 #### Example